6.6. Full VACUUM

 (1 row)

-If you delete almost tuples and execute VACUUM command, you can find that almost pages are empty (86.97 % free space), but the number of pages remains the same.
-In other words, the table file has not been compacted.
+If most tuples are deleted and the VACUUM command is executed, many pages may become empty (e.g., 86.97% free space), but the total number of pages remains unchanged, indicating that the table file has not been compacted:

 testdb=# DELETE FROM accounts WHERE aid %10 != 0 OR aid < 100;